Avaiga/taipy-doc/docs/manuals/userman/data-integration/index.md

         In the previous code snippet three data node configurations are created.
 Some default data is passed to each of them.
 Then, the data nodes are instantiated.
-        Finally, a GUI service is started with two visual elements to visualize and edit the data nodes though a user-friendly interface.
+        Finally, a GUI service is started with two visual elements to visualize and edit the data nodes though a user-friendly interface.<br>
+        Here is the complete python code corresponding to the example:
+        <a href="./code-example/index/complete-data-integration-example.py" download>`data-integration-example-with-user-interface.py`</a>